 The rash is also associated with rheumatological manifestations.
 Some of these include arthritis, pain, stiffness, and deformation of one’s joints.
 It is important to have these treated quickly and early before permanent damage has been done.

 Is there a treatment for Psoriasis?

 There are many treatments available for it.
 They start with reviewing over the counter moisturizers and skincare routines.
-Keeping skin clean from bacteria with high quality, hydrating moisturizers to help soften the skin are important.
-Reviewing one’s diet to make sure healthy fruit and vegetables are included in combination with a regular exercise routine can greatly help clear it.
+Keeping skin clean from bacteria with high quality, hydrating moisturizers that help to soften the skin are important.
+Reviewing one’s diet to make sure healthy fruits and vegetables are included in combination with a regular exercise routine can greatly help clear it.

 When these measures are not enough, topical steroids and other prescription creams are used to achieve clearance.
-For more extensive disease treatment options include ultraviolet light and oral medications such as methotrexate and cyclosporine can be utilized.
+More extensive disease treatment options can be utilized, which can include ultraviolet light and oral medications such as methotrexate and cyclosporine.